New Purandar Airport

 Overview

-The Purandar Greenfield Airport, formally named Chhatrapati Sambhaji Maharaj International Airport, is Pune's second international airport sited in Purandar taluka, approximately 20-25 km southeast of the city.
+The Purandar Greenfield Airport, formally named Chhatrapati Sambhajiraje International Airport, is Pune's second international airport sited in Purandar taluka, approximately 20-25 km southeast of the city.
 MIDC leads land acquisition across seven villages under the Maharashtra Industrial Development Act, 1961.
-Approximately 2,823 hectares are approved for acquisition; 90% farmer consent was secured by September 2025, with construction targeted from May 2026 and an operational date of 2029.
+Approximately 2,823 hectares are approved for acquisition; 90% farmer consent was secured by September 2025, with construction commencement targeted for October–November 2026 with a three-year completion deadline, pointing to an operational date of 2029–2030.
 This Premium layer on 1acre maps the acquisition boundary so buyers can confirm whether any specific survey number falls inside the notified zone before transacting.

 MIDC Acquisition Under the 1961 Act: What Purandar Airport Land Inside the Seven Villages Actually Means

-The Maharashtra government is acquiring 2,823 hectares across seven villages under the Maharashtra Industrial Development Act, 1961, not the central LARR Act of 2013.
+The Maharashtra government is acquiring 2,823 hectares across seven villages under the Maharashtra Industrial Development Act, 1961, not the central LARR (Land Acquisition, Rehabilitation and Resettlement Act, 2013) Act of 2013.
 That distinction matters: the MIDC Act empowers the state industrial corporation to declare the area as industrial land and proceed with compulsory acquisition independently.
 Once MIDC issues the acquisition notification for a survey number, any private sale executed thereafter is legally challengeable and cannot be registered without risk.
 All seven villages (Vanpuri, Udachiwadi, Kumbharvalan, Ekhatpur, Munjwadi, Khanwadi, and Pargaon Memane) fall entirely inside the notified 2,753-hectare industrial boundary, with a further 70 hectares from the forest department.

-In a High-Power Committee meeting held on April 24, 2026, compensation was approved at approximately Rs 1.51 crore per acre.
+In a High-Power Committee meeting held on April 24, 2026, The base compensation rate was officially fixed at Rs 1.61 crore per acre (District Collector announcement, May 6, 2026).
+The effective average payout is approximately Rs 2 crore per acre once houses, trees, wells, and orchards are included..
 Farmers who voluntarily surrender their land receive 4 times the current market value plus 10% of developed land; those who do not volunteer proceed through the compulsory route at the base rate.

 The table below shows the seven acquisition villages and their status as of mid-2026: